i2group/analyze/documentation/developer_essentials_example_rest.md

 At this stage, deployment of the two-phase data retrieval example is complete.
 You can start the Intelligence Analysis Platform, and connect to it through the Intelligence Portal.

-1. In Eclipse, start the write-side server, followed by the read-side server, and finally the "newread" server.
+1. In Eclipse, start the write server, followed by the read server, and finally the "newread" server.
 2. In a web browser, load or refresh your view of the Intelligence Portal.
 In the menu bar, click **Subsetting** \> **Launch Subsetting Tab** to display the custom user interface.
 3. Follow the on-screen instructions to request data from the new data source and present it in the user interface in different permutations.